Want to be a good parent? Discover the 7 positive parenting skills that are crucial to raising a well-rounded, happy child.

 7. Shows unconditional love

 The phrase “unconditional love” is a bit ironic because true love is always unconditional.
-But think about the many times we’ve placed conditions on our kids, like withholding affection or making them feel guilty for the times they misbehaved.
+But think about the many times we’ve placed conditions on our kids, like withholding affection or making them feel guilty.

-Unconditional love means reassuring your child you love her no matter what, even when she’s throwing a tantrum or asleep for 11 hours at night.
-It means not loving all her behaviors or choices, but that you love her nonetheless.
+Unconditional love means reassuring your child you love her no matter what, even when she’s throwing a tantrum.
+You won’t love all her behaviors or choices, but you love her nonetheless.

-This doesn’t mean you’re being permissive.
-You can, in fact you should, continue to be loving even as you set boundaries and correct your child’s behavior.
-Instead, it’s disciplining with the ultimate goal of helping your child and improve—not because you’re tired and frustrated.
+This also doesn’t mean you’re being permissive.
+You can, in fact you should, continue to be loving even as you set boundaries and correct her behavior.
+It’s disciplining with the ultimate goal of helping her—not because you’re tired and frustrated.

-And ultimately, unconditional love means your child doesn’t have to do anything to deserve or receive your love.
+And ultimately, unconditional love means she doesn’t have to do anything to deserve or receive your love.
 It is her birthright, simply for the very act of existing in your life.
 That’s unconditional love.

-We can all stand to improve our parenting skills, and that’s exactly the opportunities these moments with our kids—however challenging—present us with.
-Each tantrum, each whine, each power struggle, they’re not only meant to help our kids grow, but us as well.
+We can all stand to improve our parenting skills, and that’s exactly what these moments with our kids—however challenging—present us with.
+Each tantrum, whine, or power struggle not only help our kids grow, but us as well.

 It starts with setting boundaries, so that your child can explore within the safe confines of her limits.
-You also want to separate yourself from the behavior, inserting a pause or slight distance so you’re less consumed and personally attacked.
+You also want to separate yourself from the behavior, inserting a pause or slight distance so you don’t take it so personally.

-Learn how to look for the positive, allowing you to notice more and more of them instead of the negative.
-Communicate with respect and empathy in order to melt your child’s defenses and better connect with her.
+Learn how to look for the positive, allowing you to notice more of them instead of the negative.
+Communicate with respect and empathy in order to melt her defenses and better connect with her.
 Model the behavior you want to see, which is far more effective than anything you say.

-And finally, show unconditional love, knowing that who your child is in her essence goes beyond any behavior or challenges she may present.
+And finally, show unconditional love, knowing that who she is in her essence goes beyond any behavior or challenges she may present.

-This checklist of the seven parenting skills, when taken as a lifelong mission to improve and grow, will help you in so many ways—starting with convincing your toddler to finally stop throwing a fit and leaving the park.
+These parenting skills, when taken as a lifelong mission to improve and grow, will help you in so many ways.
+Starting with convincing your toddler to finally stop throwing a fit and leaving the park.

 Get more tips: